Using the Central Limit Theorem. In Exercises 5–8, assume that th... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The Central Limit Theorem (CLT) states that the distribution of the sample means will approach a normal distribution as the sample size increases, regardless of the original distribution of the population.
-This theorem is crucial for making inferences about population parameters based on sample statistics, especially when dealing with large samples.
+The Central Limit Theorem states that the distribution of the sample mean will approach a normal distribution as the sample size increases, regardless of the original distribution of the population.
+This is crucial for making inferences about population parameters based on sample statistics, especially when dealing with means.

 Recommended video: